Maifeld (Berlin)

-The Maifeld (Mayfield) is a venue in the Olympiapark Berlin.
+The Maifeld (/de/; Mayfield) is a venue in the Olympiapark Berlin.
 It was created as a huge lawn (112,000 square metres, 28 acres) for gymnastic demonstrations, specifically annual May Day celebrations by Hitler's government.
 The open field's dimensions were 290 meters by 375 meters.
 The total capacity was 250,000 on its for rallies and 44,000 in the large stands on its west end.
 The Maifeld was designed by Werner March.
 During the 1936 Olympics, the Maifeld was used for the Polo competition and equestrian dressage events.
 During the games the stands at the Bell Tower 4,500 seats, and accommodated 44,000 standees.
 Stands on the two sides perpendicular to the Bell Tower stands each provided standing room for 14,000 spectators.
 This allowed 75,000 spectators can be accommodated during the Olympics.
 The Bell Tower was built with a searchlight that provided lighting for the Mayfield, and an observation platform that could be reached via an electric lift.
 After World War II the British military occupation forces (Berlin Infantry Brigade) annually celebrated The Queen's Official Birthday on the Maifeld and used it for a variety of sporting activities including cricket.
 Starting in 2012, Maifeld became home to the cricket clubs of Berlin who had previously used the nearby Körnerplatz.
 In more recent years the Maifeld has also hosted many concerts.